sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 <call-out type="warning">

-During the beta period, contacts you upload to Automation are distinct from your existing Marketing Campaigns contacts.
+During the beta, contacts you upload to Automation are distinct from your existing Marketing Campaigns contacts.
 An automation contact will be treated as new even if they’ve been in your Marketing Campaigns contacts for some time.

 </call-out>

 <call-out>

-During beta, automations will only trigger to contacts *the first time* they’re added to a list.
-To ensure contacts receive your series,add them to your entry criteria list *after* you set your automation live.
+During the beta, automations will only trigger to contacts *the first time* they’re added to a list.
+To ensure that your contacts receive your series, add them to your entry criteria list *after* you set your automation live.

 </call-out>